timou0911/Ethernaut-Writeup/10. Re-entrancy ★★★☆☆/README.md

 1. We create a malicious contract and call `withdraw()`.
 (Be sure to implement `receive()` or `fallback()` in your contract to receive ETH.)

-2. The key to re-entrancy is creating recursion.
+2. The key to re-entrancy is calling the function again before the previous call has completed.
 Since our `receive()` will be triggered when we receive ETH, we can call `withdraw()` again in it.
+    * Unlike recursion, where the new invocation can only be caused by internal call, re-entrancy can be caused by an internal or external action.

-3. Notice that funds are transferred to our contract before the balance is deducted.
+4. Notice that funds are transferred to our contract before the balance is deducted.
 So the balance has not yet changed when `withdraw()` is called for the second time!
 This allows us to withdraw more funds than intended.

-4. Finally, we need to set a termination condition in our `receive()` to check if the contract balance is 0.
+5. Finally, we need to set a termination condition in our `receive()` to check if the contract balance is 0.
 (Having a termination condition is important since each call costs gas, and we don't want to run out of the gas and cause the transaction to be reverted.)

 ## Detailed Steps